medanmilos1831/pnpm-monorepo-scoped-observer/packages/react-state-machine/README.md

 **Returns:**

-- `handler(payload?)`: triggers the current state's handler, optionally with a payload
-- `forceHandler(state, payload?)`: forces the machine into the specified state if valid
+- `handler({ type, payload? })`: Triggers a transition from the current state using the given type.
+If the transition exists, it updates the internal state and notifies all subscribers.
+An optional payload can be passed and will be sent to listeners
 - `StateMachineSlot`: a React render-prop component providing `{ state, payload }`

 ---

-### handler(payload?)
+### handler({ type, payload? })

 Triggers the current state's handler.
 Optionally accepts a payload.

----

-### forceHandler(state, payload?)

-Forces a state transition to the given state.
-Throws an error if state is invalid.

----

 ### StateMachineSlot